 by Bill Payne –

-Former San Marino resident Nicole Grajewski has been accepted into the DPhil in International Relations at the University of Oxford (UK) and has just has been awarded a global grant from Rotary International in the amount of $60,125.
+Former San Marino resident Nicole Grajewski has been accepted into the DPhil in International Relations at the University of Oxford (UK) and has just has been awarded a global grant from The Rotary Foundation.
 She commences classes October 1.
 While she is the fourth Global Grant scholar to be nominated by the Rotary Club of San Marino, she is the first to have her grant apply to a doctorate degree.
 Nicole graduated with the Class of 2011 from San Marino High with fellow SMHS classmate and Global Grant Scholar Jennifer Binley (who recently completed her Masters’ Degree at the University of Cape Town).

 Upon high school graduation, Nicole graduated cum laude from the George Washington University’s Elliott School of International Relations, where she majored in International Relations and Middle East Studies.
 There she shaped her passion for peace and conflict resolution studies.
 Her work experience there included stints at the U.S. House of Representative, the U. S. Department of State, CNN, and the Hudson Institute.

 Her Masters’ Degree, at Oxford University UK, focused on Russian and East European Studies.
-Her dissertation was the first comprehensive study to engage with both Russian and Persian original source materials, that included two months of fieldwork in Moscow that consisted of interviews in Russian, Persian and English with several ambassadors, the advisor to Staffan de Mistura (the U.N. envoy on Syria), former Russian politicians, and notable Russian academics.
+Her dissertation was the first comprehensive study to engage with both Russian and Persian original source materials, that included two months of fieldwork in Moscow.
 This summer she resided in Kyrgyzstan, for classes in Russian.